cdl-saarland/CGO17_ArtifactEvaluation/README.md

 valid Scops"* the command would be
   `grep "Number of valid Scops"` applied to the standard error stream or log file.
-To summarize the outputs of multiple input files we provide the python script *summarize_stats.py*.
+To summarize the outputs of multiple input files we provide the python script `summarize_stats.py`.
 Please note that the script skips lines that are not matched by the following regular expression `"^[0-9]+ - .*"`.
 The last part (after the hyphen) is used as statistics key (SK).
-Depending on the way all statistics are summarized it might therefor be required to add the `--no-filename` option to grep.
+Depending on the way all statistics are summarized it might therefore be required to add the `--no-filename` option to grep.

 The remarks system of LLVM/Clang allows to provide feedback to the user.
 It is